mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * allows for searching for available actors
     * `MessageProcessor`
         * implement for any component that handles a received message
-* our implementation
 * each actor is mapped to a single thread
-        * in a real actor system, actors are mapped to pools of threads
+    * in a real system - mapped to pools of threads
         * millions of actors run on a few dozen threads
 * no support for remote actors
-        * in a real actor system you can use actors that are running on different machines without having to care about communication
+    * in a real system - you can use actors (remote actors) that are running on different machines without having to care about communication
         * an ideal way to build scalable applications
-* main use of actors isn’t for parallelization, but for the abstraction of sharing a mutable state
-    * without actors, you’d have had to synchronize access to resources to handle concurrency
-* Actor is essentially a concurrent process that doesn’t constantly occupy a thread
-    * it only occupies a thread when it receives a message
-    * although multiple threads may be concurrently sending messages to an actor, the actor pro- cesses only one message at a time, queueing other messages for subsequent processing
-* main trickiness in an actor implementation has to do with the fact that multiple threads may be messaging the actor simultaneously
-    * implementation needs to ensure that messages are processed only one at a time
-        * all messages sent to the actor must be processed rather than queued indefinitely